jk367/personal_website/content/photos/david.md

 draft: false
 ---

-I met david in Georgia.
+I met David in Georgia.
 He was my best friend during my time there.
 He's a writer and a really good guy.